Walt Barnes

-Walter Lee Barnes (January 26, 1918 – January 6, 1998) was an American football guard and actor who played in National Football League (NFL) for four seasons.
-He played in the (NFL) for the Philadelphia Eagles and in college at Louisiana State University.
-Barnes was an actor in both American and European films.
-He appeared in several films with John Wayne, Lex Barker, and Clint Eastwood.
+Walter Lee Barnes (January 26, 1918 – January 6, 1998), nicknamed Piggy, was an American professional football guard and actor who played in National Football League (NFL) for four seasons.
+He played in college at Louisiana State University, and in the National Football League (NFL) for the Philadelphia Eagles.
+He was a two-time NFL Champion (1948, 1949).

+After retiring in 1951, he became a film and television actor, mainly in Westerns.
+During the 1960s, he worked extensively in West German and Italian cinema.

+Early life

+Barnes was born in Parkersburg, West Virginia.
+He earned his nickname of "Piggy" from catching a piglet when a boy.
+Playing football at Parkersburg High School, he was on the unbeaten 1938 team and played in the 1939 North-South Game.

 Sports career

-Barnes earned his nickname of "Piggy" from catching a piglet when a boy.
-Playing football at Parkersburg High School, he was on the unbeaten 1938 team and played in the 1939 North-South Game.

-Following military service in the United States Army in World War II as a sergeant, Barnes enrolled at Louisiana State University (LSU) where he became not only a football player but a college weightlifting champion.
-Following graduation he joined the Philadelphia Eagles football team as a guard before retiring and becoming a coach of football teams of Columbia University and Arizona State University.
+Following military service in the United States Army in World War II as a sergeant, Barnes enrolled at Louisiana State University (LSU) where he became not only a football player, but also a college weightlifting champion.
+Following graduation, he joined the Philadelphia Eagles football team as a guard before retiring and becoming a coach of football teams of Columbia University and Arizona State University.

 While playing for the Eagles, Barnes made time to help his alma mater, LSU, by spying on the practices of the Oklahoma Sooners team prior to the 1950 Sugar Bowl.
-After being caught by members of the Oklahoma football staff and Biloxi, Mississippi residents, Barnes fled to hide in the house of a former LSU teammate, Elbert Manuel.
+After being caught by members of the Oklahoma football staff and Biloxi, Mississippi, residents, Barnes fled to hide in the house of a former LSU teammate, Elbert Manuel.
 Both Barnes and Manuel refused Oklahoma coach Bud Wilkinson's offer to present themselves for identification to clear their names.
 The spying incident had little to do with the outcome of the game, as Oklahoma beat LSU easily, 35–0.

 Barnes was inducted into the Coaches' Association Hall in June 2010.